 The operation takes between 60 and 90 minutes.

-You may be able to go home the same day, but may need to stay in hospital overnight if the operation was scheduled late in the day.
+You may be able to go home the same day, or you may need to stay in hospital overnight.

 You'll be given pain relief if you experience any discomfort afterwards.